Older, rundown housing on the Bills Street estate will be replaced with new, modern, low maintenance homes.

 - Accessible for all

-- Sustainable homes that are cheaper to cool, heat and maintain
+- Sustainable homes with a seven star energy rating that are cheaper to cool, heat and maintain

 - Better suited to the ongoing needs of Victorians.